FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: Quantization Neural Architecture Search

 FLIQS can efficiently traverse large quantization search spaces and achieve Pareto-optimal combinations of accuracy and model cost within fixed model architectures.
 Yet, further improvements can come from combining the quantization search of FLIQS with neural architecture search, which is referred to as FLIQNAS in this section.

-\textbf{MobileNetV2}: The MobileNetV2 FLIQNAS search expands the previous format search spaces by incorporating tunable filter widths on inverted bottleneck projection layers and adjustable kernel sizes on central depthwise layers.
+Figure~\ref{fig:fliqnas} evaluates this method on a MobileNetV2 search space, which incorporates tunable filter widths on inverted bottleneck projection layers and adjustable kernel sizes on central depthwise layers.
 Altogether, there are 230 tunable values leading to a search space of over $10^{100}$ configurations for FLIQNAS-S. This search space is significantly larger than that of the original MobileNetV2 FLIQS-S with 53 options and approximately $10^{25}$ configurations.

-Figure~\ref{fig:fliqnas} compares FLIQNAS to FLIQS and quantized NAS, which fixes the quantization format for all layers and only searches for the architecture.
+This figure compares FLIQNAS to FLIQS and quantized NAS, which fixes the quantization format for all layers and only searches for the architecture.
 It shows that FLIQS-S and FLIQS-L searches perform well for low model costs, yet as the model scales to higher costs, the compute is better allocated by increasing the size of the architectural components.
 In this region, both quantized NAS and FLIQNAS yield the best performance.
 For all model costs, FLIQNAS-L is able to reach the Pareto-optimal tradeoff of accuracy and model cost.
 Lastly, when compared at identical cost targets, floating-point FLIQNAS surpasses the performance of the integer search space.

 In Figure~\ref{fig:fliqnas}, we include a FLIQNAS comparison against APQ~\cite{wang2020apq}, which performs a joint architecture, pruning, and quantization search by using a large once-for-all network.
 Its search space is similar and includes multiple kernel sizes, channel widths, and integer bitwidths built on top of the original MobileNetV2 architecture.
 This table shows that for similar GBOPs, FLIQNAS leads to higher accuracy over APQ across its three published design points.
 Further layer-wise analysis of these results is located in Appendix~\ref{sec:qnas-analysis}.